 Today, like never before in our history, technology is a blessing for individuals with special needs.
 From tablets to smartphones, from apps to DVDs, there is no shortage of tools to help your child in his daily and academic success.
-As helpful it they can be, technology does come with some drawbacks for a child with special needs.
+As helpful it they can be, technology does come with some drawbacks for a disabled child.
 So, before you begin downloading all of the free apps you find pinned on Pinterest, get educated first.

 Why technology may be a challenge for some children with special needs

 - Children with cognitive delays need additional assistance in understanding the functionality of technology.

 - Some children may become fixated with technology, making separating the child from technology a challenge within the family.